Job Title: Director, Finance

 - Monitors investment and bank activities

-- Performs all other duties to support the Finance function, as assigned
+- Performs other duties to support the Finance function, as assigned

-- Bachelor's or advanced degree in Finance, Accounting, or a related field
+- Bachelor’s Degree in a related field (Accounting degree strongly preferred)

 - Extensive knowledge of Generally Accepted Accounting Principles, grant budgeting and reporting